 The difference is in what you’re afforded when you subscribe to the former versus the latter.
 It’s similar to how a square falls under the rectangle umbrella: YouTube Music falls under the YouTube Premium umbrella.

 YouTube Premium demands $11.99/mo ($6.99/mo for students).
-As of publication, YouTube Music Premium is offering a six-month free trial period, and YouTube Premium has a three-month free trial period available.
+As of December 24, 2019, YouTube Music Premium is offering a three-month free trial period, and YouTube Premium has a four-month free trial period available.
 If you’re an avid YouTube consumer, it makes sense to shell out the extra $2/mo for YouTube Premium.

 How to get a YouTube Music Premium family plan